 Diagnostic Framework

-When Target CPA performance is poor, work through this checklist in order:
+Work through this checklist in order:

 Problem 1: High CTR but Low Conversion Rate